woile/woile.github.io/posts/web-app-with-template-in-rust/index.md

 What happens when we have a new user?
 We would have to edit it manually, right?
 Can we make this behave "dynamically" instead?

 Yes, using templates.
 Minijinja is a rust implementation of the popular python's `jinja2`.
 A popular "template engine" with its own language.
-There are endless template engines, and they don't share the same syntax.
-Python django's template engine, go templates, JSX (right?), lodash templates, and more.
-They end up being similar, they have a way to iterate, show data, or use an if condition.
+Template engines are endless, and they don't share the same syntax.
+Python django's template engine, Go templates, JSX (right?), lodash templates, and more.
+They end up being similar, they have a way to iterate, show data, or use conditions.

 Now with a template engine, we can write something like this: